 Intensive housing management service

-Our independent living officers provide an intensive housing management service to all our sheltered housing tenants.
+Our Independent Living Co-ordinators provide an intensive housing management service to all our sheltered housing tenants.

 The service operates from 9am to 5pm, Monday to Friday, and includes daily, twice-weekly or weekly visits, depending on your need.